NASA-Planetary-Science/AmesCAP/tutorial/CAP_install.md

 (amesGCM3)>$ deactivate
 ```

-Then, activate the virtual environment:
+then reactivating the virtual environment:

 ```bash
 (local)>$ source ~/amesGCM3/bin/activate     # bash
 (local)>$ source ~/amesGCM3/bin/activate.csh # csh/tsch
 ```

-and check the documentation for any CAP executible using the `--help` option:
+and checking the documentation for any CAP executible using the `--help` option:

 ```bash
 (amesGCM3)>$ MarsPlot.py --help # or